-My dad was both a god and a beast to me in my early years.
+My dad was both a God and a beast to me in my early years.
 He was very loving and safe for the most part but would periodically take me off into a room for a good ‘thrashing’ if I made a mistake.
 This was to teach me a lesson.
-I learned a lesson alright but not the one he hoped to teach.
+I learned a lesson alright – but not the one he was trying to teach.

 I learned to avoid mistakes.
 I stopped taking risks.
-I learned to stay vigilant for any sign that I was about to get anything wrong for him and to make sure of this, I tried really, really hard so this wouldn’t happen.
-This is hard work for a 5-year-old!
-I learned that love is conditional and pleasing others felt good whereas letting them down felt lousy.
+I learned to stay vigilant for any sign that I was about to get anything wrong for him.
+To make sure of this, I tried really, really hard so this wouldn’t happen.
+It was hard work for a five-year-old!
+I learned that love is conditional and pleasing others felt good, whereas letting them down felt lousy and scary.

 I have so much compassion for that little girl now, who was only trying to be ‘Daddy’s girl’ and to be loved.

-That fear in childhood developed into rigid, controlled thinking.
-I can be quite black and white, and I place high standards on both myself and everyone else around me.
-Given that the personality trait developed through fear, I find it ironic that a perfectionist cannot tolerate ‘imperfection’ in anyone else either.
+The fear I experienced as a child developed into rigid, controlled thinking.
+I can be quite black and white, and I place high standards on both me and everyone else around me.
+Given that this personality trait developed through fear, I find it ironic that a perfectionist finds it hard to tolerate ‘imperfection’ in anyone else!

 Perfectionism at its core is a defence against shame

 Shame is a feeling that we do not like.
-It’s a yucky, depressing, difficult emotion and goes hand in hand with wanting to be perfect.
-After all, …what if I’m not perfect?
-What if I fail to be thin, perfectly groomed, produce perfect work, meet deadlines or I run out of money, start to age, or become unwell?
-There is an inner voice telling us “You better try harder to avoid all that!
+It’s a yukky, depressing, difficult emotion and goes hand-in-hand with wanting to be perfect.
+After all, what if I’m not perfect?
+What if I fail to be thin, perfectly groomed, produce perfect work or I run out of money, start to age, or become unwell?
+There is an inner voice telling us “You better try harder to avoid all that”.

 Avoidance of shame also leads to high levels of sensitivity to judgment.
-We don’t like to be criticised and strangely, we don’t like to be complimented either, because people giving compliments are perceived as judging us too.
-And that is a shame.
-I never trust a compliment until I’ve ‘tested’ the person for an exceedingly long time – which means I’m judging them!
-No wonder being perfectionistic is so exhausting as we’re always second-guessing what the other person is thinking!
+We don’t like to be criticised and strangely, we don’t like to be complimented either – because people giving compliments are judging us, too.
+Perfectionists don’t trust compliments spontaneously.

-“No one else can do it as well as me and you can’t trust others,”
+“No one else can do it as well as me and you can’t trust others” are our catch cries.

 This fear of failure and the ensuing striving for perfection poses a huge risk for developing burnout.
 I have just read Professor Gordon Parker’s excellent book called Burnout and saw myself mirrored so clearly in his pages on this topic.

 Plus, if failure looks like it is unavoidably on the horizon, then we can be the best procrastinators on the planet.
 I’d rather not do something at all if there is a risk it might fail.
 I am great at customer service, but terrible at cold calling where the failure rate is high.

-Perfectionists tend to be over controlled, overly detailed, and often say way too much (think verbose emails).
-We tend to catastrophise failure and fear success, as it will never be quite good enough.
-Not much fun.
+Perfectionists tend to be overly controlling, overly detailed, defensive, and often say way too much (think verbose texts and emails).
+We tend to catastrophise failure and fear success, as it will never be good enough.

 With awareness, a high-end perfectionist can soften and change.
-Once I identified the traits in myself, I began to develop self-compassion as I gained clarity around the roots of my behaviour.
-I practice a compassionate attitude to the little girl who had tried so hard to feel safe.
-I have practiced more self-love and forgiveness in the past 10 years than the previous 50.
-I have chosen to lower my rigid standards and sort out my priorities.
-For example, it’s more important to spend time with family than work for an extra hour or two.
+Once I identified the traits in myself, I began to develop self-compassion, as I understood the roots of the behaviour.
+I practiced loving the little girl who tried so hard to feel safe.
+I have practiced more self-love and forgiveness in the past ten years than the previous fifty.
+I have chosen to lower my standards and sort out my priorities.
+For example, it’s more important to be with family than work for another hour or two.

-I still have work to do on delegating in trusting others, and I would still like to control things – like my husband, but I have also learned to breathe, to slow down, to forgive myself and others, to appreciate the beauty of imperfection.
-I don’t LOVE it, but now I can take feedback and boundaries from other people.
+I still have work to do on delegating and trusting others, and I would still like to control things (like my husband), but I have also learned to breathe.
+To slow down.
+To forgive myself and others.
+To appreciate the beauty of imperfection.
+I don’t LOVE it, but I can take feedback and boundaries from others.

 And who knows?
 One day soon, I may even take a holiday!”